adminProyectosEnergia/highchart-timeseries-csv/README.md

-# CSV File Read BarChart Using Highchart
+# Time Series Chart Using Highchart with CSV File

 This is a simple example to show how to use the highcharts code with a csv file.
 The data is represented in a Time Series Chart.